OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 If the Historian does not support index ranges, but an indexRange parameter is provided, then the Server shall return Bad_NotSupported.

-If a Historian supports index ranges, the size of the array may change over the time period being retrieved (see Figure 8 for an illustration).
+If a Historian supports index ranges, the size of the array can change over the time period being retrieved (see Figure 8 for an illustration).
 For retrieval of index ranges of values, all records that exist in the requested time period are returned.
 For any Value that does not have any values in the requested index range a status of Bad_IndexRangeNoData is returned.
 In the illustration the top table indicates the data that was collected by the Historian.
 The time interval covered by the historical ReadRawModifiedDetails request is labelled in the figure as well as the indexRange that was requested [not all parameters for the request are illustrated].
 The results box indicates the timestamps, values and statuses that are returned.
 It is important to understand that a record is returned for all recorded timestamps, some just indicate a bad status.
-The status returned may be the bad status that was stored when the data was collected (e.g. Bad_CommunicationFailure) or it may be the result of processing the request for the index range (i.e. Bad_IndexRangeNoData).
+The status returned can be the bad status that was stored when the data was collected (e.g. Bad_CommunicationFailure) or it can be the result of processing the request for the index range (i.e. Bad_IndexRangeNoData).

 Figure 8 - History Array example